vidhanbhonsle/Getting-started-with-HERE-Maps-for-Android/Step5.md

     double latitude = 12.959111;
     double longitude = 77.732022;
 ```
+Replace hardcoded latitude and longitude value inside the code with above defined variables.
 2. In MainActivity.java, in the if statement of loadMapScene() add following code:
 ```java
     searchExample = new SearchExample(MainActivity.this,mapView,data,latitude,longitude);